tfager/raspi-remote/README.md

 # raspi-remote

-Raspberry Pi voice-controlled assistant powered by Jasper and LIRC.
+Raspberry Pi web-enabled remote control powered by LIRC, Node-Red and Mosquitto.

-This repository contains ansible configurations to install the required things into a Raspberry Pi with freshly flashed Raspbian.
+This repository contains ansible configurations to install the required things into a Raspberry Pi with freshly flashed Raspbian, and a tiny python web app to display a user interface.

 ## Preparations

 * install [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) to the RasPi
-* install ansible (`pip3 install -r requirements.txt` will do)
+* install ansible (`cd ansible; pip3 install -r requirements.txt` will do)
 * set up your SSH key to the Raspberry Pi

+Make sure your pi is accessible via ssh with name "raspberrypi.local" (or modify `inventory/default.yml`).

 ## Install

+In ansible directory:

+`ansible-playbook -i inventory/default.yml playbook.yml`

 ## Background